 Beautycounter Countersun Ingredients

-The ingredients are another reason I love these sunscreens.
+The ingredients are another reason I love the Countersun line of sunscreens.
 As a mineral sunscreen, the main ingredient in Beautycounter’s sunscreens is zinc oxide.
 Not oxybenzone or some other dangerous chemical, but a miraculous mix of ingredients that have been strenuously tested for safety.

-I have extensively talked about the PROs of BeautyCounter sunscreens.
+I have extensively talked about the PROs of BeautyCounter sunblocks.
 To be completely honest and transparent with you, allow me to point out the negatives as well.
-Sound fair?

 So what do I have an issue with?